-Your residence or the mechanic’s address will also determine the overall car aircon gas leak repair cost.
+Your residence or the mechanic’s address will also determine the overall car AC leak repair cost.
 In particular, it is a huge factor in labour and car-part availability.
-According to this labour data, technician services could be cheaper in New South Wales, Victoria, and Queensland, where they congregate.
-However, most are outside the cities, so you might spend less if you have your air conditioner fixed in the South East or outer east Melbourne.

 Your auto insurance policy covers a portion of the air conditioner regas cost.
 But this is usually only if it’s due to an accident or comprehensive coverage.

-Another variable that can affect car aircon leak repair costs is add-on services.
+Another variable that can affect car AC leak repair costs is add-on services.
 Many mechanics cross-sell to boost their revenues.
 These include:

 Leak detection test